theomund/neuros/README.md

     end
 ```

-# Building
+# Development

 > [!NOTE]
 > Building on Windows or macOS is currently not supported at this time.

-To build and compile the operating system from source, follow the outlined
+If you're interested in developing the operating system, follow the outlined steps.
-steps.
-Make sure you have the necessary tools and dependencies installed on
+Make sure you have the necessary tools and dependencies installed
-your Linux system.
+on your Linux system.

 ## Prerequisites

-Before building the operating system, ensure you have the following prerequisites installed:
+Before developing, ensure you have the following prerequisites installed:

 * `edk2-ovmf`
 * `gcc`
 * `git`
+* `hadolint`
 * `make`
+* `podman`
 * `qemu`
 * `rustup`
+* `tar`
+* `vale`
 * `xorriso`

 ## Cloning